socratic617/wu-tang-name-generator/README.md

-# 🎤 Week08 Bootcamp2019a Project: Wu-Tang Name Generator
+# 🎤  Wu-Tang Name Generator

 ### How to Use Wu-Tang Name Generator